Me.jpg

 I don’t really know.

-She talks about the origins of her design aesthetic (early childhood memories of family life) and clothing company (making shirts in the kitchen of her home).
-And I would say she generally opens up, talking about her various methods (hand making, organic materials) and preferences (the informal, the unstructured).
+She spoke about the origins of her design aesthetic (early childhood memories of family life) and her clothing company (making shirts in the kitchen of her home).

 My goal with this post is to get you to listen to the interview, so I won't give away much more.